kevin-cortina/Weather-Dashboard/README.md

   ## Questions
-  If you have any questions feel free to contact me via email kevinc.php@gmail.com,          https://github.com/kevin-cortina.
+  If you have any questions feel free to contact me via email kevinc.php@gmail.com, my github link is https://github.com/kevin-cortina.